sebastiaanluca/laravel-router/README.md

 ## Requirements

 - PHP 7 or higher
-- Laravel 5.3 or higher
+- Laravel 5.4 or higher

-Version 2 is targeted for use within a Laravel 5.3+ application.
-If you're looking for a version for 5.1 or 5.2, have a look at version 1.
+Looking for support for PHP 5.x or Laravel 5.3 and earlier?
+Try out any of the previous package versions.

 ## How to install